 This engine is certified to operate on unleaded gasoline.
-Before operation, gasoline must be mixed with a good quality synthetic 2-cycle air-cooled engine oil designed to be mixed at a ratio of 40:1.
-Poulan/Weed Eater brand synthetic oil is recommended.
-Mix gasoline and oil at a ratio of 40:1.
-A 40:1 ratio is obtained by mixing 3.2 ounces of oil with 1 gallon of unleaded gasoline.
-Included with nis saw is a 3.2 ounce container of oil.
-Pour the entire contents of this container into gallon of gasoline to achieve the proper fuel

-DO NOT USE automotive oil or boat oil.
+Before operation, gasoline must be mixed with a good quality synthetic 2-cycle aircooled engine oil designed to be mixed at a ratio of 40:1.
+Poulan/WEED EATER brand synthetic oil is recommended.
+A 40:1 ratio is obtained by mixing 3.2 ounces (95 ml) of oil with 1 gallon (4 liters) of unleaded gasoline.
+Included with this saw is a 3.2 ounce (95 ml) container of Poulan/WEED EATER brand synthetic oil.
+Pour the entire contents of this container into 1 gallon (4 liters) of gasoline to achieve the proper fuel mixture.
+DO NOT USE automotive or marine oil.
 These oils will cause engine damage.
-When mixing fuel, follow instructions printed on container.
-Once oil is added to gasoline, shake container momentarily to assure that the fuel is thoroughly mixed.
-Always read and follow the safety rules relating to fuel before fueling your unit.
+When mixing fuel follow the instructions printed on the container.
+Always read and follow the safety rules listed under HANDLE FUEL WITH CAUTION.